 The findings as discussed above and the following recommendations were thoroughly deliberated and the endorsement of report was done by Mrs. Haja Isatu Kabba, Acting Executive Director, Produce Monitoring Board.

 - A Board of Directors should be instituted as a matter of priority and critical vacancies (Director of Finance and Administration, and Director of Operations) filled at PMB for the satisfactory execution of functions as stipulated in the PMB Act 2013.

 - Implement staff training and capacity building trajectories for enhanced competencies in the core business of PMB.
-This will contribute to programme and organizational sustainability.
+This will contribute to the programme and organizational sustainability.

-- Produce inspection guidelines (CAP 185) should be reviewed, popularized and stakeholders especially farmers capacitated on its applications.
+- Produce inspection guidelines (CAP 185) should be reviewed, popularized and stakeholders, especially farmers capacitated on its applications.

 - The current Produce Inspection Unit (PIU) should be overhauled, delinked from MAFFS and MTI, renamed Quality Control/Management Unit and staff (previously Produce Inspectors and Produce Examiners) should carry same job title i.e. Quality Control Officers.
 Staff exposure visits within the sub-region should be encouraged.
 They should also be trained on Produce Quality Control/management, deployed with reviewed job descriptions and materials and equipment provided to them to be able to carry out timely field operations and activities.

 - PMB through the Quality Control Unit should broaden its scope of crops/produce as stipulated by its mandates.
-There should be a renewed focus on emerging crops for example cashew in addition to the existing traditional export/cash crops cocoa, coffee, palm oil, ginger etc.
+There should be a renewed focus on emerging crops, for example, cashew in addition to the existing traditional export/cash crops cocoa, coffee, palm oil, ginger etc.